ImperialCollegeLondon/rse_further_git_course/episodes/l2-03-colaborative-development.md

 >  will like to have in the book.
 > - Administrator, add some tags, prioritising some of the recipes, and assign
 >  yourself or one of your colleagues as responsible for each of them.
->  Remember you will need to "Claim the Issue" first in order to be assigned
+>  Remember that if you do not have write access to the repository (which is the case here)
->  to it, as discussed above.
+>  and you are not part of the same organisation of the repository, the only way of being
+>  assigned to an Issue is by making a comment on the Issue.
 > - Fork the administrator's repository.
 Administrator, did you notice how the
 >  number of forks increases?
 Which GitHub users forked it from you?
 And from
 >  the original repo?